TOSSI-Foundation/oai-nwdaf-ts/README.md

 make build
 ```

-Or one stage at a time — recommended on a first run, so you can check the fast parts
+Or one stage at a time, which is recommended on a first run so you can check the fast
-before committing hours to the slow one:
+parts before committing hours to the slow one:

 ```bash
 make build-nwdaf      # the four NWDAF Go services     (~2 minutes)